CODE OF PRACTICE

 Requests for a replacement qualification or statement of attainment (within the 30-year period) are handled in a timely manner.

-The request is to be made directly to CEO who will coordinate the administration officer to provide a record to the students.
-The student needs to make the request in writing/email by filling and submitting Participant Record Access Form (PRA Form) available with Administration Officer or alternately download from our website or call Vigil to obtain the form.
+The request is to be made directly to CEO who will coordinate the administrative officer to provide a record to the students.
+The student needs to make the request in writing/email by filling and submitting Participant Record Access Form (PRA Form) available with Administration Officer or alternatively download from our website or call Vigil to obtain the form.

 All Students must be aware that they required providing their photo identities such as RMS Photo ID, Drivers licence or Passport.
 The name on the ID must match the name on our records otherwise we will not be able to process your request.